Lykke Li: 2018–2019: So Sad So Sexy

-2020–present: Eyeye
+2020–2022: Eyeye

 In a 2019 interview speaking about her fifth studio album, Lykke Li told NME: "I think, maybe to everyone's disappointment, I'm going to really scale it down and back and slow it down. [...]
 It'll be more like soul music.
 It'll still be sad, and still be sexy."

 Lykke Li made her return to music releasing "BRON", a song sung entirely in Swedish, in October 2020.

 Lykke Li released "No Hotel", the lead single from her fifth studio album, Eyeye, on 23 March 2022.
 The album was released on 20 May 2022.

 In July 2022, it was announced that Lykke Li would partner with creative director Theo Lindquist and artist Nick Verstandpresent to present an immersive installation, entitled Ü & EYEYE, at Los Angeles' The Broad Museum.
 The project intends "to transform the Broad’s Oculus Hall into a hyper-sensory cathedral of female romantic fantasy", says a statement released about the installation.
 The opening night will feature a special performance by Lykke Li and her band in the Broad's lobby and third floor galleries.

+2023–present: The Afterparty

-In March 2024, Lykke Li performed June Carter Cash song "Ring of Fire" during final credits of Netflix movie "Damsel".
+In March 2024, Lykke Li performed the June Carter Cash song "Ring of Fire" during the end credits of the Netflix film Damsel.

+Lykke Li began work on her next album, The Afterparty, following the release of her 2022 album Eyeye and a 2025 covers EP.
+She released the album's lead single "Lucky Again" in February 2026.
+The album was released on Neon Gold Records on May 8, 2026.